 The Argument For Flexible Working.

 Rapid technological evolution is enabling flexible working in a way that simply wasn’t possible before.
-Cloud-based technology, smart phones, video conferencing software – developments like these mean you don’t need to be physically in the office to work.
+Cloud-based technology, smartphones, video conferencing software, cloud-based recruitment tools – developments like these mean you don’t need to be physically in the office to work.

 We’ve all heard these arguments before.
 Thankfully, there are deeper factors to consider.